hereischen/django-luoji-accounts/README.md

 )
 ```

-To customise for your speacific usage, use a wrapper class in your project, for example:
+To customise for your specific usage, create a wrapper in your project, for example, project/account_wrapper.py, it would be:

 ```python
 from accounts.models import GeneralAccountManager